LZHgrla/xtuner-template/README.md

 ## License

-> **⚠️ Note: Developers using this template repository, please feel free to modify License as you wish!**
+> **⚠️ Note: Developers using this template repository, feel free to modify License as you wish!**

 This repository is released under the [Apache License 2.0](LICENSE).